fenago/data-analysis-scala/Lab_1.md

 Stopping...
 ```

-To reiterate the main points aforementioned, the ability to define a
-class is an example of abstraction.
-Inside the class, we have an
-attribute called `createTs` (creation timestamp).
-The scope of
-this attribute is private and this attribute cannot be accessed from
-outside the class.
-The ability to hide internal details is an example of
-[**encapsulation**].

 Now let\'s look at inheritance and polymorphism in Scala REPL.
 We\'ll
 define a new class called `SportsUtilityVehicle` by extending